-6.6.2 Other Regulatory Non-Compliances
+Other Regulatory Non-Compliances

-The non-compliances recorded in 2021 included some permit breaches of the oil in water discharge limit attributed to poor oil in water performances.
-The J6A platform had ongoing produced water issues during the latter part of 2021 being investigated.
+The decrease in non-compliances recorded in 2022 demonstrates our focus and control of our permitted activities.
 All events have been investigated and addressed at both an asset and cross asset basis to ensure learnings are captured for Spirit Energy.